In: Digital Coffee Break in Arbitration

 LALIVE is a global leader in the field of international commercial arbitration.

 Our arbitration team is composed of highly talented international disputes lawyers qualified in Switzerland and 15 other jurisdictions, with strong academic backgrounds and who together speak more than 16 languages and are able to handle proceedings involving a broad range of substantive laws, arbitration laws and arbitration rules all around the world.
 This diversity and international reach are the key components of the firm’s DNA as a disputes powerhouse.

 We advise on complex high and mid value disputes under all of the main international arbitration rules in a variety of sectors around the world and are proud to be consistently ranked among the leading arbitration practices worldwide.
-Please see further information on our rankings in arbitration.

 Our team combines outstanding legal and problem-solving skills with in-depth industry knowledge and excellent advocacy.
 Many of our lawyers routinely act both as counsel and arbitrator in arbitral proceedings, which allows them to provide clients with a stronger strategic and balanced view of their case.
 They are recognised as leading figures in the field and hold key positions in international organisations and institutions.
-Please see further information on key positions held.

 - Representing an ultra-high net worth individual from the MENA region in a USD 3.1 billion dispute conducted under the ICC Rules of Arbitration regarding the dissolution of a partnership and the division of jointly-held assets (seat: Geneva; applicable law of MENA country; language: English)